amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

-First of all we spend multiple days on retrieving the data and making it fit our model.This was a big challange that we managed to overcome. <br>
+First of all we spend multiple days on retrieving the data and making it fit our model.This was a big challange that we managed to overcome.
-**\*\*\*….**<br>
-We also spend a lot of time on the FastAPI to make it work, or the FastAPI was easy enough but it took us a long time making the predict model output fit into the FastAPI.
+We also spend a lot of time on the FastAPI to make it work.Or the FastAPI was easy enough but it took us a long time making the predict model output fit into the FastAPI.

 ### Question 27